Intriguing solutions of the Bethe-Salpeter equation for radially excited pseudoscalar charmonia: Introduction

-In the recent paper \cite{JA} vector charmonia has been considered in the approximation with one dominant component.
-In presented paper we continue study for pseudoscalar $c\bar{c}$ mesons by using the BSE model.
-We confirm that the known dominant component for the ground state reminds leading for all studied excited states.
-In the section II and III the Euclidean BSE for all components completely included is discuses and the results are presented for arbitrary excited state for the first time.
-Of course, comparing to vectors, the experimental knowledge of pseudoscalar charmonia is quite pure due to the worse experimental accessibility, thus the states with masses above $3.9 GeV$ are a prediction of our presented BSE model.
-The second part of the presented paper is devoted to the novel Minkowski space-time treatment of BSE for mesons.
-In the Section IV of presented paper we restrict to the form of confined quark propagators and solve the BSE in Minkowski space-time for the first time.
-The main purpose of this section is to show the origin of above mentioned doubling phenomena, however the model is interesting in its own.
+In the recent paper \cite{JA}, vector charmonia have been considered in the approximation with one dominant component.
+In the present paper, we continue to study for pseudoscalar $c\bar{c}$ mesons by using the BSE model.
+In the sections II and III, the Euclidean BSE for all components completely included is discussed and the results are presented for an arbitrary excited state for the first time.
+The states with masses above $3.9$GeV are predictions of our presented BSE model.
+Section IV is devoted to the novel Minkowski space-time treatment of the BSE for mesons.